 Schools have limited construction budgets and square footage, and most cannot afford to have a space that only functions as a safe room.

 More than ever, products on the market today make these multipurpose safe rooms attainable.
-Glover said that for Heartland Middle School, completed in 2016 for Edmond Public Schools, the firm incorporated high-performance laminated glass into the windows of one of the school’s safe room spaces — two adjoining classrooms.
+Schmidt said that for Heartland Middle School, completed in 2016 for Edmond Public Schools, the firm incorporated high-performance laminated glass into the windows of one of the school’s safe room spaces — two adjoining classrooms.
 Approved for use within the past five years, the laminated glass looks like an ordinary window, but is an inch thick, made of glass layered between a thick laminate to prevent it from shattering into the classroom during a severe weather event.
 Set into steel frames, these windows are structurally welded into the supports with major columns and beams.
 The adjoining classrooms are one of two safe room spaces in the school; the other is a gymnasium.
 Together, they will accommodate everyone at Heartland.

 For another recent design project at Northern Oklahoma College in Tonkowa, FSB included safe rooms in its dormitory design.
 Each dorm building included a game room on the ground floor that could fit all residents during severe weather events — seven square feet per person, plus furniture.
 These safe room still had exterior windows, but designers also included steel shutters that could be fastened in the event of severe weather to shield occupants from broken glass.